loby368/Nanosatellite-Testbed/README.md

 The project involved designing the system architecture, developing the embedded system avionics units, building the mechanical chassis, and running control algorithm tests.

+## Video
+You can watch a video of a force feedback control algorithm running on the testbed [here.](https://youtu.be/84-hkJHZbc4)

 ## Learnings:
 From this project, I have improved my skills with:
 - C